Managing Deposit or Pro Forma Invoices

 Proforma on the New Invoice page.

 Proceed as described in Manually Generating an Individual Invoice.

 This creates the draft deposit invoice or pro forma invoice.

 The creation of a deposit invoice or a pro forma invoice is controlled using the ON field

 ON_Type on the source object, which can be an opportunity or an arbitrary object.

-Make sure that using pro forma invoices is enabled.
+Make sure that the intended feature is enabled.
 For details, see Enabling Deposit Invoices or Enabling Pro Forma Invoices, respectively.

-- Open the object record for which you want to create a pro forma invoice.
+On the object record for which you want to create a deposit or pro forma invoice, set the field

 The source object can be an opportunity (when using opportunity billing) or any other object (when using the generic invoice run for billing arbitrary objects).